-A session of the IFCM Project Conductors Without Borders was organised in Douala, Cameroon, from June 21 to 26, 2021, thanks to the collaboration of A Coeur Joie International, FECAMUCH-ACJ (Cameroonian Federation for Choral Music A Coeur Joie) and the International Federation for Choral Music.
+The first session of the IFCM Project Conductors Without Borders was organised in Douala, Cameroon, in 2021, thanks to the collaboration of A Coeur Joie International, FECAMUCH-ACJ (Choral Federation A Coeur Joie of Cameroon) and the International Federation for Choral Music.
 This is the first session of a three-year programme, based on the rate of one week per semester.
-94 trainees including choir directors, instrumentalists, choristers, and leaders of groups and choral movements registered for this first session of musical training which offered two workshops, one major one for conductors, and one for the choir in residence.
-A participation certificate in the different levels of training was given to the 70 trainees who followed the session on a very regular basis.
-The next session will be organised in December 2021.

 Since the first CWB session in Kinshasa in 2010 under the leadership of Thierry Thiébaut (A Coeur Joie International), there has been 12 training sessions for choral conductors in DR Congo.
 The success of these training sessions is due to the faithful commitment of the participants over the past 5 years.
 A total of 138 trainees participated.
 The repertoire usually includes pieces from Renaissance to contemporary compositions … as well as African polyphony of course.
 Since the beginning in 2010, the planning of these sessions has been built on the same concept: in the afternoon, 3 hours of conducting courses arranged by levels, then gathering of all the participants who will form the choir in residence, reinforced by other local singers, so that the trainees can practice conducting with a real choir.
 At the end of the session, some trainees in the intermediate and advanced levels conduct the choir at the final concert.